-The metals in this group are sampled via a $PM{10}$ filter based monitor.
+The metals in this group are sampled via a PM{10} filter based monitor.
 Six of the metals sampled for are listed as MQO Core Analytes.
-The correlation coefficients for the metals compounds (having enough data to correlate) with the two different particulate classes are shown in Table 15.
-Manganese concentrations correlated well with the $PM{10}$ concentrations, having an r-value of 0.88.
-There were no significant correlations between any of the metals compounds and the $PM{2.5}$ concentrations.
+The correlation coefficients for the metals compounds (having enough data to correlate) with the two different particulate classes are shown in Table 15 for 2016.
+Manganese and lead concentrations correlated well with the PM{10} concentrations, having r-values of 0.90 and 0.71, respectively.
+There were no significant correlations between any of the metals compounds and the PM{2.5} concentrations.
 This suggests that select metals may be coming from geologic crustal, rather than combustion or secondary formation, sources.
-Nickel sources include various metal alloys, electroplating, motor vehicle exhaust, and geologic crustal material.
-A graph of the $PM{10}$ and manganese concentrations is seen in Figure 62.
+Nickel sources include various metal alloys, electroplating, motor vehicle exhaust, and geologic crustal material.11 A graph of the PM{10} , lead, and manganese concentrations is seen in Figure 63.